Fight for You (Jason Derulo song)

 "Fight for You" is a song originally recorded by Stevie Hoang, featuring Iyaz, for his third independent album, Unsigned (2011).

 It was later performed by American recording artist Jason Derulo, released as the fourth single from his second studio album, Future History, on December 2, 2011.
 The song was written by Derulo, Hoang, David Paich and Jeff Porcaro, while production was handled by RedOne, BeatGeek and Geo Slam.
-Musically, "Fight for You" is an urban-pop ballad, that samples the song "Africa" (1982) by American rock band Toto.
+Musically, "Fight for You" is an urban-pop ballad, that interpolates the song "Africa" by American rock band Toto.
 The lyrics revolve around how Derulo, the protagonist, has "got a girl in his life he isn't ready to let go of just yet".
-Hoang had originally recorded "Fight for You" for his third independent album, Unsigned (2011) with his original track featuring Iyaz.
+Hoang had originally recorded "Fight for You" for his third independent album Unsigned (2011) featuring Iyaz.

 The song's production and Derulo's vocal performance garnered positive reviews from music critics, however, some criticized its lack of originality.
 "Fight for You" attained moderate chart success, peaking at number five in Australia, and reaching the top twenty in the United Kingdom.
 The accompanying music video portrays a fictional relationship between Derulo and his love interest.
 Derulo performed the song at KDWB-FM's annual Jingle Ball in 2011.